![]() |

 This page extracts some of the more interesting (IOHO) parts of the CSS2 spec.
 It describes the selectors and pseudo classes and the CSS measurement units.
 A series of examples are used to illustrate the use of selectors (the key to the power of CSS).
 The W3C CSS2 specification sections are individually referenced.
 For convenience a list of the CSS2 property short forms is provided and some of our experiments, workarounds and CSS 'wheezes'.

 This is not a tutorial on CSS - there are many far better qualified to do this.
+It is simply our CSS cheat sheet.
 See the side-bar and our links section under 'web resources' -> 'css'.

 We use the term rules below since we cannot think of a better one.
 But this should not be confused with a CSS 'Rule' which is the term used to define a single block-level statement.